sixgweb/oc-plugin-documentation/docs/conditions/index.md

 Conditionable Models compare their conditions to the loaded Conditioner Model(s), using a [global scope](https://laravel.com/docs/9.x/eloquent#global-scopes)

 ### Conditioner Models
-Conditioner Models are defined via Integrations and used by the Conditionable Model(s) [global scope](https://laravel.com/docs/9.x/eloquent#global-scopes).
+Conditioner Models are defined via Integrations and used by the Conditionable Model(s)